damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 ### General<a name="general"></a>

-* The first month at remove first company is hard, espacially if you have not worked remote before and/or if you're unfamiliar with the tools used (mainly GitLab, chat, and video calling).
+* The first month at a remote first company is hard, especially if you have not worked remote before and/or if you're unfamiliar with the tools used (mainly GitLab, chat, and video calling).
 If you feel lonely feel free to schedule 1 on 1 video calls to get to know people.
 If you need help with the tools ask people for help.
 If you don't know who to ask for help use the #questions chat channel.
 If you're not happy please let your manager know so we can take action.
 * We use [Slack](https://gitlab.slack.com/messages/general/), [Google Docs](https://www.google.com/docs/about/) and [dev.gitab.org](https://dev.gitlab.org) to communicate.
 * Check out our [about page](https://about.gitlab.com/about/), [How we use GitLab to build GitLab](https://about.gitlab.com/2015/07/07/how-we-use-gitlab-to-build-gitlab/) and [Life as a non technical employee at GitLab](https://about.gitlab.com/2015/06/30/life-as-a-non-technical-employee-at-gitlab/)
 * Follow the Git and GitLab course on [Platzi](https://courses.platzi.com/courses/git-gitlab/)